DirectDM/directdm-py/README.md

 `directdm` needs `python3`, and the python 3 versions of `SciPy` and `NumPy`.

-You can install `directdm` simply by using `pip`:
+You can install `directdm` simply by using the python 3 version`pip`:

 ```
-pip3 install directdm
+pip install directdm
 ```

 **Note**: the package has been tested on a linux machine.
-Mac users should be able to install `directdm` after
+Mac users using `homebrew` should be able to install `directdm` after executing

 ```
 brew install python3